Low Level Parent Phase Reconstruction edit page

 ipfKey.orientation2color(parentGrains(betaName).meanOrientation),'figSize','large')

-We observe that this first step already results in very many Beta grains.
+We observe that this first step already results in many Beta grains.
 However, the grain boundaries are still the boundaries of the original alpha grains.
 To overcome this, we merge all Beta grains that have a misorientation angle smaller then 2.5 degree.

 % test run of the merge operation